pik-nik/GAProject1-tic-tac-toe/README.md

 * Adding a [hover feature](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/eca1676c78e1a86b25d4027a455d55842ec47fef) such that the box changes if on a potential move
 * [Changed the cursor](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/788a996a3b89034bfa984bd9e4b9bf7a57c58d41) to "pointer" on the boxes and button and "not-allowed" if the boxes have already been clicked or if there is a win.
 * Made [media queries](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/71d10d5e33f8eac1a81ce8b68e38541a7645c2c7) for tablet and phone sizes
+* [Alternate starting players](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/54176825f63d864aa5748aecf3c13a3a38e934b6).
+The first move matters and in the original version there was bias for Player 1 to win as they started first in all rounds.
+In the updated version, the players alternate starting first in each round.

 ## Bugs :bug:
 * The tie counter incremented in 8's (most of the time) when there was a tie.